 Occasionally, wash the brush in a normal hair shampoo product.
 Give the knot a gentle lather before rinsing out all lather residue in warm, clean water.
 It is essential that all cream, soap or shampoo residues are removed from a knot prior to drying.

-To ensure the residue is fully removed, gently squeeze the base of the knot and any remaining soap with find its way to the top of the bristles.
+To ensure the residue is fully removed, gently squeeze the base of the knot and any remaining soap will find its way to the top of the bristles.

 Smelly Shaving Brushes